Omnidirectional domain wall modes protected by fragile topological states

 Having established a DW across which a topological phase transition occurs, we proceed to ask whether such DW can be the site of strongly localized modes and whether such modes enjoy any protection that is attributable to the fragile topology.
-Here, we consider two distinct versions of the bi-domain lattice that can be realized by stitching trivial and fragile phases, one featuring a straight DW and the other zigzag DW.
+Here, we consider two distinct versions of the bi-domain lattice that can be realized by stitching trivial and fragile phases, one featuring a $60^{\circ}-$DW and the other $90^{\circ}-$zigzag DW (ZGDW).
 For each, we perform supercell analysis using a dedicated supercell.
-Specifically, the first supercell (Fig.~\ref{fig:sup}(c)) is obtained from the tessellation of a single SSTK unit cell and intercepts the DW in a way that results in the default straight DW slanted by $60^{\circ}$ already discussed in Fig.~\ref{fig:model}.
-The other (Fig.~\ref{fig:sup}(d)) consists of the tessellation of a mirror symmetric macrocell encompassing two unit cells, and results in a zigzag DW globally perpendicular to the supercell itself and parallel to the direction of tessellation.
+Specifically, the first supercell (Fig.~\ref{fig:sup}(c)) is obtained from the tessellation of a single SSTK unit cell and intercepts the $60^{\circ}-$DW already discussed in Fig.~\ref{fig:model}.
+The other (Fig.~\ref{fig:sup}(d)) consists of the tessellation of a mirror symmetric macrocell encompassing two unit cells, and results in a $90^{\circ}-$ZGDW globally perpendicular to the supercell itself and parallel to the direction of tessellation.
 The corresponding supercell band diagrams are shown in Figs.~\ref{fig:sup}(a-b), respectively.
 In both configurations, we identify two relatively flat modes in the BG, which we recognize, from the mode shapes depicted in Figs.~\ref{fig:sup}(c-d), as a DW mode and an edge mode, color-coded in blue and maroon, respectively.
 The DW mode presents a few peculiarities.
-For instance, the availability of DW modes for both straight and zigzag DWs inclined by $60^{\circ}$ and $90^{\circ}$ (and in principle along any other arbitrary direction for which stitching can be realized), represents an increase in flexibility with respect to the case of QVHE, where the DW modes can only be established along straight DWs inclined by specific angles.
-Moreover, most topologically protected DW modes, such as those obtained via QVHE, span the BG with quasi-constant finite slopes, implying the existence of modes that propagate at finite velocities for any carrier frequency in the BG~\cite{Raj_Ruzzene_QVHE_NewJournalPhys_2017,Jihong_et_all_QVHE_PhysRevApplied_2019}.
+First, the availability of DW modes for both $60^{\circ}-$DW and $90^{\circ}-$ZGDW (as well as potentially along any other arbitrary direction, as demonstrated later in the Letter) represents an increase in versatility compared to QVHE, where DW modes are not achievable for angles of $90^\circ$ (and equivalently $30^\circ$ and $150^\circ$) (SM.\ref{sec.2}).
+Here, the emergence of DW modes for any angle can be understood from the isotropic nature of the $\Gamma$ point in a $C_3$ symmetric system.
+Moreover, most conventional topologically protected DW branches span the BG with quasi-constant finite slopes, denoting modes that propagate at finite velocities for any carrier frequency in the BG~\cite{Raj_Ruzzene_QVHE_NewJournalPhys_2017,Jihong_et_all_QVHE_PhysRevApplied_2019}.
 Here, in contrast, the relatively flat band results in the ability of the lattice to localize the signal in space with pronounced persistence over a frequency subinterval of the BG, while maintaining the response overall gapped.
 As for the edge modes, it is worth noting that they appear only in the fragile phase, where they display a high decay rate.